 If you want to cancel your free trial, head to ‘Your Prime Membership’ as before, but this time you’ll need to click on ‘Cancel Free Trial or Do Not Continue’ on the left hand side of your browser window.

 It’s best to select ‘Do Not Continue’ in this instance, as you’ll be able to keep using Amazon Prime until the end of your free trial period, after which your membership will end.
+This will cover you for the remainder of Prime Day and a good chunk of the holiday sales.
 The payment card that you provided details for when starting you trial won’t be charged in this case.

 You can also set a renewal reminder by selecting ‘Remind Me Later’ in the ‘Do Not Continue’ section of your account.
 Of course, it’s always worth setting a reminder on your smartphone anyway if you plan on cancelling your account after the free trial is up.